jelledevleeschouwer/Bonjour_log/README.md

 ##### 08 May '15 14h -  Made continuous refreshing configurable.
 Made the possibility in mDNS to continuously update the cache entries configurable since this asks some unnessecary performance.
 It's actually only needed on the browsing-side.

+##### 09 May '15 20h -  Written Unit tests for DNS-SD.
+Finished writing 17 unit tests for DNS-SD, refactored the code a bit.